Availity/availity-react/docusaurus/docs/components/table/index.md

 `name: string`

-The name of the icon that is displayed.See [Availity UI Kit](https://availity.github.io/availity-uikit/v4/icons) for available icons.
+The name of the icon that is displayed.
+See [Availity UI Kit](https://availity.github.io/availity-uikit/v4/icons) for available icons.

 `defaultValue?: string`